ankitaggarwal011/2048-console/README.md

 python 2048.py
 ```

-After launching the program, follow the game instructions and have fun!
+After launching the game, follow the game instructions and have fun!

 ## Motivation

-Weekend Game Project: Actually, I implemented it's logic for a challenge and then, extended it as a complete game on a boring weekend.
+*Weekend Game Project*: Actually, I implemented it's logic for a challenge and then, extended it as a complete game on a boring weekend.

 #### Author: [Ankit Aggarwal](http://ankitaggarwal.me)

 ## License